couchbasecloud/terraform-provider-couchbasecapella/docs/resources/bucket.md

 ## Argument Reference

 - `cluster_id` - (Required) The id of the cluster where your bucket will be created.
 (Cannot be changed via this Provider after creation.)
 - `name` - (Required) The name of the bucket you want to create.
+(Cannot be changed via this Provider after creation.)
 - `memory_quota` - (Required) The amount of memory that the bucket will be allocated in megabytes.
 Buckets require a minimum of 100 MiB of memory per node.
+(Cannot be changed via this Provider after creation.)
 - `replicas` - (Required) The number of replicas this bucket will have.
 (Cannot be changed via this Provider after creation.)
 - `conflict_resolution` - (Required) The type of conflict resolution.
 You can select `seqno`, sequence number, or `lww`, last write wins.
 (Cannot be changed via this Provider after creation.)